-Since its creation in 2003, the East Bay Fund for Artists has partnered with more than 9,500 community donors and more than 200 organizations to commission new works by almost 300 local artists.
-The East Bay Fund for Artists has leveraged almost $2.5 million in new financial support for the arts in the East Bay.
+Since its creation in 2003, the East Bay Fund for Artists has partnered with more than 9,500 community donors and more than 200 organizations to commission new works by over 300 local artists.
+The East Bay Fund for Artists has leveraged almost $3.1 million in new financial support for the arts in the East Bay.

 The Fund was originally supported by “Leveraging Investments in Creativity,” a nationwide initiative of the Ford Foundation with grants from the James Irvine Foundation and from the William and Flora Hewlett Foundation.

 “What is both unusual and especially valuable about the East Bay Fund for Artists,” said Sam Miller, former President of Leveraging Investments in Creativity, “is the way the East Bay Community Foundation is using it to build support for new art among individual citizens at the local level through its matching grants.”